top of page

 Contact Us

-Our Lab is affiliated to CRTD- Center for Regenerative Therapies TU Dresden &
+Our Lab is located at the CRTD- Center for Regenerative Therapies TU Dresden

 CRTD / TU Dresden